latent-to/developer-docs/docs/glossary.md

 ### Recycling, burning, and locking

-"Recycling TAO" means that this TAO is put back into the Bittensor emissions system.
-Instead of minting new TAO this recycled TAO that is in the recycle bin will be used again in the new emissions.
+"Recycling TAO" means that this TAO is put back into the emission pool.
+Instead of minting new TAO this recycled TAO will be distributed again later.

 This happens in two cases:

-- When you register either as a subnet validator or a subnet miner and get a `UID` in return, the registration cost TAO you pay is recycled.
+- When you register either as a subnet validator or a subnet miner and get a `UID` in return, the resulting ALPHA from the registration's swap is recycled.
-- Emissions are recycled for those subnets that have registration turned off or paused.
+- When the registrations for a subnet are disabled, the TAO emissions for this subnet are recycled.

 When TAO is burned it is permanently removed from circulation, reducing total supply.